nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0

 NCSDK-5883: CMAC behavior issues
-  CMAC glued with multiple backends may behave incorrectly due to memory allocation issues.
+  CMAC glued with multiple backends might behave incorrectly due to memory allocation issues.

   **Workaround:** Disable glued CMAC and use only one of the enabled backends.